Home > Products > Telitacicept >

 Indication

-In addition to SLE, we are actively developing Telitacicept for six other B cell-mediated autoimmune diseases and refractory autoimmune disease with insufficiently satisfied clinical needs in China, including Neuromyelitis optical spectrum disease, rheumatoid arthritis, IgA nephropathy, primary Sjogren's syndrome, relapsing-remitting multiple sclerosis, and systemic myasthenia gravis.
+In addition to SLE, we are actively developing Telitacicept for the treatment of neuromyelitis optica spectrum disorders, rheumatoid arthritis, IgA nephropathy, Primary Sjogren’s syndrome, relapsing-remitting multiple sclerosis and systemic myasthenia gravis and other B cell-mediated refractory autoimmune diseases with unmet clinical needs.

 Competitive Advantages of Telitacicept